page-header

 Length: 18-hour six-week workshop

+Scripts are the heart of every performance and learning how to break them down is the key to bringing them to life.
 Simply put… if you don’t get the script, you don’t get the gig!
-This tantalizing triad of teachers will help you unravel the mysteries of script interpretation as you analyze a variety of TV and radio commercials, animation, video game and narration scripts while discovering how to dissect copy intelligently to give you a leg up on the competition.
-You’ll learn to look for hidden clues (aka “bunnies”) and not just the ones buried in the body of the copy, but the ones you can glean from the sound effects, visuals, directions, music, length, even the agency name.
-Strengthen and broaden one of the most important foundational skills necessary for voice-over success!
+Over six weeks, you’ll unravel the mysteries of script interpretation with this quintessential quad of instructors, each bringing their own specialty and perspective.
+From the quick punch of commercials to the steady flow of narration and the colorful worlds of characters, you’ll learn how to find beats, uncover subtext and make choices that set your reads apart.
+With multiple teaching styles and genres, this class gives you a 360° view of how to approach any script that comes your way.
+You’ll learn to look for hidden clues and not just the ones buried in the body of the copy, but the ones you can glean from the sound effects, visuals, directions, music, length, even the agency name.
+Strengthen and broaden one of the most important foundational skills necessary for voice-over success.

 Director: Thom Pinto